 If you see some digits showing your Docker version, then you can continue forward as Mel Gibson in Brave Heart movie (but without the unhappy end).

-Official Home Assistant Supervised installer script
+Official Home Assistant Supervised installer

-Time to finally install Home Assistant Supervised.
+Finally, it is time to install Home Assistant Supervised.

-We will use the official installer script coming from the Home Assistant developers.
+We will use the official installer coming from the Home Assistant developers.
 That means this script will most probably stay around for more than a minute.

 At the end of the day everything is official here.
 Including my newsletter, where you can receive articles like this one on a weekly basis.